Augustus: Early life

-Due to the crowded nature of Rome at the time, Octavius was taken to his father's home village at Velletri to be raised.
-Octavius mentions his father's equestrian family only briefly in his memoirs.
-His paternal great-grandfather Gaius Octavius was a military tribune in Sicily during the Second Punic War.
-His grandfather had served in several local political offices.
-His father, also named Gaius Octavius, had been governor of Macedonia.
+Octavian was raised for at least part of his childhood in his father's hometown of Velitrae.
+Octavian's father, also named Gaius Octavius, came from a moderately wealthy equestrian family of the gens Octavia.
+His paternal great-grandfather Octavius was a military tribune in Sicily during the Second Punic War.
+His grandfather was a banker, while his father became a Roman senator, was distinguished as a praetor by 61 BC, and then became a governor of Macedonia.
 His mother, Atia, was the niece of Julius Caesar.

-His father died in 59 BC when he was four years old.
-His mother married a former governor of Syria, Lucius Marcius Philippus.
-Philippus claimed descent from Alexander the Great and was elected consul in 56 BC.
-Philippus never had much of an interest in young Octavius.
-Because of this, Octavius was raised by his grandmother, Julia, the sister of Julius Caesar.
-Julia died in 52 or 51 BC, and Octavius delivered the funeral oration for his grandmother.
-From this point, his mother and stepfather took a more active role in raising him.
-He donned the toga virilis ("toga of manhood") four years later and was elected to the College of Pontiffs in 47 BC.
-The following year he was put in charge of the Greek games that were staged in honor of the Temple of Venus Genetrix, built by Julius Caesar.
+Octavian was four years old when his father died in 59 BC, or in 58 BC.
+In 58 BC his mother Atia married a former governor of Syria, Lucius Marcius Philippus.
+Philippus came from a leading family in Rome, was elected consul in 56 BC, and according to historian Karl Galinsky as Octavian's stepfather he served as a role model in how to delicately navigate troubled political waters while preserving his personal wealth.
+Octavian was largely raised by his grandmother, Julia, the sister of Julius Caesar.
+When Julia died in 52 or 51 BC, Octavian delivered the funeral oration for his grandmother.
+In Philippus' household, Octavian was educated in reading, writing, arithmetic, and the Greek language by a Greek slave tutor named Sphaerus, who Octavian later freed from slavery and honored with a state funeral in 40 BC.
+As a teenager he studied philosophy under the tutelage of Areios of Alexandria and Athenodorus of Tarsus, Latin rhetoric under Marcus Epidius, and Greek rhetoric under Apollodorus of Pergamon.
+In 48 BC Octavian donned the toga virilis ('toga of manhood'), and was elected to the College of Pontiffs in 47 BC.
+The following year he was put in charge of the Greek games that were staged in honour of the Temple of Venus Genetrix, built by Julius Caesar.